-The LEA and schools use information obtained from the state assessments and additional assessments to assist in diagnosing and teaching.
-A plan of action will be formulated for each student failing to meet growth/proficient levels of academic achievement.
+The LEA and schools use information obtained from the required state assessments and additional assessments to assist in diagnosing and teaching.
+A plan of action is formulated for each student failing to meet growth/proficiency levels of academic achievement.
 Results of all assessments are analyzed annually for comparability.
 Students identified with academic difficulty and/or whose scores indicate little growth based on local monitoring assessments and/or on state assessments are provided intervention instruction.
 Students identified as needing additional support have a variety of options available to them in mastering state content standards.
-Identified students who have academic difficulty (D's and F's) on report cards and/or progress reports are referred to the Multi-Tiered System of Supports to determine additional academic support for the student.
+Identified students who have academic difficulty (D's and F's) on report cards and/or progress reports are referred to the Multi-Tiered System of Supports (MTSS) team to determine additional academic support needed.
 The MTSS team analyzes data and determines a plan of action to meet the student's needs.
-The plans are reviewed every 9 weeks or more often if needed.
-Parents must be notified if their child is brought before the PST.
+The plans are reviewed each 9 weeks or more often if necessary.
+Parents must be notified if their child is being discussed by the Problem Solving Team.
 Parent conferences and notifications for identified students are held to discuss identified strategies to use at home and to provide support at school when possible.
 Student progress monitoring data is reviewed at grade level meetings.
 Teachers use this data to drive instruction and to determine instructional strategies.
 Students identified may also be assigned lessons or courses in Edgenuity or ACCESS.
-Students may be asked to participate in after-school tutoring programs, and summer programs.

-Students that are identified as experiencing severe problems may be referred to the Multi-Needs Committee which is comprised of many county agencies such as Mental Health, Health Department, Youth Services, Department of Human Resources, and the Alabama School for the Deaf and Blind.
+Students may be asked to participate in after-school tutoring programs and summer programs.
+Students that are identified as experiencing severe problems may be referred to the Multi-Needs Committee which is composed of many county agencies such as Mental Health, Health Department, Youth Services, Department of Human Resources, and the Alabama School for the Deaf and Blind.